ahmorgan/setfit-multilabel/README.md

-Fine-tuning a setfit model using student reflection data - actual data redacted for reserach ethics purposes
+Fine-tuning a Setfit model for multi-label text classification.
+Dataset text redacted for research ethics purposes.